endoflife-date/endoflife.date/products/eks.md

 Not every Kubernetes patch release is published on EKS.
 EKS releases follow a "platform versioning", which starts at `eks.1` for each Kubernetes minor version.
 The [Platform Versions page](https://docs.aws.amazon.com/eks/latest/userguide/platform-versions.html) lists the underlying Kubernetes version used in each EKS platform version.
+Note that the latest EKS Distro version is not always available on the EKS platform.